Coleganet/MegaHotspot/readme.txt

 Hotspot User Profiles Management:  Creation/Updation of User profiles in the router.
 Options like Session Timeout, MAC Cookie Timeout, Keepalive Timeout, Download and Upload Speed Limits, Number of simultaneous user logins allowed per user account etc can be set for each profile.
 Re-printing of Last Voucher/Vouchers List. and many more...
-Please visit http://hotspot.helloperiyar.com for a detailed visual documentation of the project.

 -------------------------------------------------
 How to Install in different OS based PCs
 Linux / Unix variations